 In addition, note that when people engage in productive procrastination, they can either work on tasks within the same domain as the main task that they’re currently procrastinating on, or they can work on tasks in a different domain.
-For example, a student who should be writing a school paper may engage in productive procrastination by working on other academic tasks, such as organizing their notes, or they may work on non-academic tasks, such as washing the dishes.
+For example, a student who should be writing a school paper may engage in productive procrastination by working on other academic tasks (especially ones that are perceived as less unpleasant), such as organizing their notes, or they may work on non-academic tasks, such as washing the dishes.

 However, for procrastination to be considered productive, the thing that the person does while procrastinating has to be beneficial.
 For example, if someone should be studying for a test, then doing their homework for another class can count as productive procrastination, because it’s something that they needed to do anyway.
 Conversely, baking cookies generally wouldn’t count as productive procrastination, since it’s not helpful or necessary, and as such, it would simply be considered a form of regular, unproductive procrastination.